-Most tutorials in this section requires a qsp-x86/firststeps target machine
+Most tutorials in this section require a qsp-x86/firststeps target machine

 where Linux has reached the login prompt, and that the simulation is stopped.